-CONTROL: Ironically predator of the woolly aphid.
+CONTROL: Ironically earwigs are a very effective predator of the woolly aphid.

 - Planting apple trees that are grafted onto M102 or MM106 rootstock.
 These are resistant to woolly

-- Wiping off infestations with a soft cloth.
+- Wiping off infestations with

 - Spraying with botanical oil.

 - Painting colonies with

-- Encouraging predatory insects to your garden by planting companion plants e.g. marigolds.
+- insects to your garden by planting companion plants